ACCA Syllabus 2025 - Subject-wise Syllabus, Exam Pattern

 • Employment law

-• the establishment and structure of business organisations
+• The formation and constitution of business organisations

 • Management, administration and the regulation of companies